Interfaces + Open Design / Foundation

 01

 Start with this video's job: This video walks through converting a human-readable Figma button component into an agent-readable component by encoding props, relationships, and tokens as structured metadata, then generating it into Storybook for cal.com using Claude Code, an AI-component-metadata skill, and the Figma MCP.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Reference" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:00, where the video says: “Your design system is built for humans.
 And that's the problem.
 The moment you hand it to an AI agent, it starts inventing buttons, guessing at spacing, hallucinating variants you didn't even build, it is silently asking five...”

 02